bosch-buderus-wp/emsesp-mcp-server/README.md

 This enables prompts like:

-English:

-- Is hot water preparation running right now?
+- _Is hot water preparation running right now?_
-- What is the current outdoor temperature?
+- _What is the current outdoor temperature?_
-- How warm is the domestic hot water right now?
+- _How warm is the domestic hot water right now?_
-- How much electricity is my heat pump currently using?
+- _How much electricity is my heat pump currently using?_
-- What is the current COP (Coefficient of Performance) for hot water preparation?
+- _What is the current COP (Coefficient of Performance) for hot water preparation?_

+The LLM will select the necessary [Tools](https://modelcontextprotocol.io/docs/concepts/tools) provided by MCP server to answer the question.

+Or simply use the built-in [Prompts](https://modelcontextprotocol.io/docs/concepts/prompts) provided by the MCP server:

+- `/show-dhw-settings` to get all settings for domestic hot water preparation in table format
+- `/show-heat-curve` to show the configured heat curve as a graph

 ## ✍️ Integration in LLM Client